 Article titles are incredibly important for SEO.
 They should describe what the post is about and contain keywords.
 When writing page titles, keep in mind that shorter titles tend to perform better than longer ones.
 Also, avoid using plurals or misspellings.
 This will lead to duplicate content penalties.
 Headlines are often used to draw clicks.
 That means they should be compelling and interesting.

-I’m a fan of using a headline creator like the one included in the AI writing tool called Jarvis.
+I’m a fan of using a headline creator like the one included in the AI writing tool called Jasper.
 A true content marketer understands the power of a great headline to improve the content rank.